eisinsight/eisinsight/README.md

 ### 📈 Featured Projects

-- 🎨 **Visual Storytelling Portfolio** – Data meets design with Canva + AI tools and many more with Python, Sql, Excel, Power bi
+- 🎨 **Visual Storytelling Portfolio** – Data meets design with Canva + AI tools and many more with Python, SQL, Excel, Power BI

 ---

 ### 🧠 Quote I Live By

 > "Data is not just numbers—it's the voice of reality.
 I listen, interpret, and act."